Little Designer Club Pty Ltd

 We have never run a marketing campaign in relation to the parties to date as we didn’t have the capacity in terms of staff to deliver on increased demand.
 We see LDC parties as another strategy to grow the sales and brand awareness.

-We have not done birthday parties in 2020 and 2021 due to COVID however we see this as a potential area for growth moving forward.
+We have not done birthday parties in 2020 and 2021 due to COVID however we see this as a potential area for growth moving forward as restrictions ease.